 Craftsman with Stone Coated Steel Roof – Pine-Crest Shake

 Renovation of Historic Buildings

-Over the past several decades, Joplin and other municipalities in the Four States Area have sought to preserve many historic buildings.
+Over the past several decades, the city of Joplin and other municipalities have sought to preserve many historic buildings in the Four States Area.

 One of the biggest problems encountered in restoring historic buildings, is the issue of replacing old roofs.
 Most roofs around the turn of the 20th century were made from natural materials such as wood shakes/shingles, stone slates, or clay tiles.
 Today, these natural materials are expensive and difficult to produce, deliver and install.
 It’s almost impossible to exactly match original materials as slate quarries have been mined-out, old-growth wood forests used to make wood shakes have been harvested, and manufacturing processes have changed.
 Thus, many buildings are renovated with modern-day roofing products that approximate the look of original materials.
 Some of these contemporary materials include Composite Polymer materials manufactured by companies such as DaVinci Roofscapes, Brava, and CeDUR.
 Others include Stone Coated Steel products from Unified Steel, DECRA, Tilcor and Varitile.

 Asphalt shingles started to become a popular roofing material during the 1920s and beyond.
 However, asphalt shingles do not have the beauty or durability of natural materials.
 Furthermore, the asphalt shingles of today, have a different look and are made from different materials than the original asphalt shingles installed on historical buildings.
 Today’s main manufacturers of asphalt shingles include Owens Corning, CertainTeed, GAF, TAMKO and Malarkey.
 Some shingle style roofing products are even made from metal.

 Here are some of the pros and cons of traditional roofing materials as well as the potential advantages of replacing old roofs with modern products.